Last Updated on

 “Lights out” was at 12 am.
 The power on the floor was shut.
 There was no internet or entertainment access until 5:00 am.
 Not all manga cafes are like this, but I appreciated that this one respected sleep.

-Is it comfortable to sleep in a manga cafe in Japan?
+Is sleeping comfortable in a manga cafe in Japan?

 “Comfort” depends on the cafe and sleeping package you choose.